Don’t Sue me, Bro

 Jimmy Page would not have a whole lotta love for this guitar.
 This guitar would make Slash cry “wah wah” if it were a sweet child o’ his.
 This is a nylon string electric, and it doesn’t really rock.

-Nylon strings are (I believe) a modern replacement for what would have traditionally been gut strings, but more consistent and less gross.
+Nylon strings are the modern replacement for what would have traditionally been gut string, but less gross.
 Generalizations are difficult, but in the guitar world, nylon strings are most commonly associated with things like classical, flamenco, bossa nova, and Willie Nelson.
-They’re under less tension than steel strings, so both feel and the sound is different, with nylon strings generally considered more mellow.
+They’re under less tension than steel strings, so they feel and sound different, with nylon strings generally considered more mellow.

 The solid body nylon string guitar is a pretty niche instrument, and there aren’t many of them out there.
 I don’t know much about classical guitar, but my sense is that, like orchestral violinists, classical players run pretty conservative in their instrument tastes.
 In the same way that this guitar would not be confused for the iconic rock guitar from which its name is parodied, it would also never be confused with a Torres.
 That’s the joke.